IamRaghuraj/TechMaestro-s-75-days-coding-challenge/README.md

   * Plus One -> O(N) approach passes all the test case only thing to remeber is to maintain carry and update the carry carefully.
   * Move Zeroes -> Whenever 0 is encounterted just copy every element after that index into index-1 location and put that zero at end.
 Also maintain a variable which will keep track of how many zeroes are already placed.
 2. Day 2
+  * Squares of a Sorted Array -> The main optimization part in this code is the sorting so we will create another array with size same as the given vector.
+We iterate through original array and we will push the data^2 into new vector and we will sort the new vector and return it.
+The sorting takes O(N LogN).
   *